osjoberg/HtmlPerformanceKit/Readme.md

 This is probably because theese libraries construct a full DOM for the entire document in memory while HtmlPerformanceKit streams tokens as they are read and decoded.
 Theese libraries features a much more user-friendly API and are more battle-tested.
 If you are not concerned about performance, you should probably use one of those instead.

-HtmlPerformanceKit is currently about 3x faster than HtmlParserSharp, which is the closest competitor both in performance and in features.
+HtmlPerformanceKit is currently about 0.5-3x faster than HtmlKit and HtmlParserSharp, which are the closest competitors both in performance and in features.

 ## Example usage
 ```csharp